 Mr. Jonas is a frequent speaker and prolific author on nuclear nonproliferation matters and was a lead negotiator on the U.S. – India Civil Nuclear Agreement.
 His major practice areas are international and national...

-Mr. Byrnes, a veteran himself, represents active duty and drilling combat veterans and with private groups like the VFW to address issues ranging from medical and psychological...
+Mr. Byrnes, a veteran himself, represents active duty and drilling combat veterans, and he often works with private groups like the VFW to address issues ranging from medical...

 Randy E. Miller has more than thirty years of experience as an international trade attorney with expertise in international trade law compliance and policy, international regulatory compliance, market access efforts involving foreign regulatory barriers, trade litigation, and World Trade Organization (WTO) dispute settlement.
 He’s also experienced with export compliance law and has provided general business advice and corporate counseling to companies seeking to do work overseas.